Genpai99/Minesweeper/README.md

 As a player who requires assistive technologies, I would like accessibility features so that I'm not left out of enjoying the game, such as a bomb noise if I click a mine or a ping if I select an empty box.
 As a player, I want to be informed how many bombs there are on the board, as well as empty boxes.
 As a player, I would like to be able to mark locations with to where I think a mine may be hiding.
-As a player, I want my game to show location of all mines after I have won the game.